liangzheng816/OfficeDocs-SharePoint/migration/spmt-workflow-migrated-flows.md

 description: "Learn about how workflows will be structured when migrating from SharePoint Server to Power Automate using SPMT."
 ---

-# Migrated flow structure for SharePoint 2010 OOTB workflows
+# Migrated flow structure for SharePoint 2010 out of the box (OOTB) workflows

 When the Sharepoint Migration Tool (SPMT) migrates a workflow to Power Automate, it finds the Power Automate built-in actions that best match the functions in the original SharePoint workflow.
 Because of the feature gaps between SharePoint workflow and Power Automate, a converted flow may not carry the exact same behavior as the original one.